Politico-Socio issues stay ever with us. Gain perspective deciding if these words resonate with your understanding and thinking.

 Romney & Obama 2012

-Now that it is approaching the end of your presidency, I reflect on the things that you have done for me and our country.
-Two things that trouble me about your presidency are your health care plan, which is deplorable and I hope to repeal it if possible.
+Now that it is approaching the end of your presidency, I reflect on the things that you've done for me and our country.
+Two things that trouble me about your presidency are your health care plan, which is deplorable and I hope it's repealed if possible.
 The other thing is your position on same-gender marriage.
 I will not rant about these things in detail other than to say that health care is good, but not when it is forced on people.
 And, marriage equality does not make same-gender and NORMAL marriage the same.

 I did not consider you Black like me, but a bi-racial man with both African and European heritage.
 You did not have a connection to America the way I have one.
 Your ancestors were not taken and placed into bondage.
 You still have your connection to your African heritage intact.
 You did not grow up with the enigma of a hazy lineage due to the meat market of slavery.
 I resolved that you were not the first Black president because you are not entirely Black.
 I was wrong.